OMGSERVERS/omginstructions/demoserver.md

-# OMGSERVERS demoserver Instruction
+# OMGSERVERS Demo Server Instructions

-Welcome!
-You have received your developer account credentials for the demo server.
+You have received developer account credentials for the demo server.

-Now you can interact with the demo server using different roles:
+You can interact with the demo server in different roles:

 - **Developer**
 - **Player**